-Structure and Place Risk Cause of Risk (Present Condition) Yes /No Immedia Implementation Monitoring te or regular works?
+Implementation Monitoring Structure and Place Risk cause of Risk (Present Condition) Immediate or regular works?
 When?
 By whom?
-When ?
+When?
 By whom?
-Implementation Status (Done /Not done) Name of the e people monit oring the existing condition
+Activities Implementation Status (Done /Not done) No filtering or boiling of water Dirty utensils are used to drink water Pollution/poor waste management around houses Unsafe toilets in the houses No habit of hand washing with soap after using toilets Names of the peo ople monitoring the e existing condition